opencv/opencv/modules/core/doc/basic_structures.rst

     cout << B.depth() << ", " << B.channels() << endl;

 So, such traits are used to tell OpenCV which data type you are working with, even if such a type is not native to OpenCV.
-For example, the matrix ``B`` intialization above is compiled because OpenCV defines the proper specialized template class ``DataType<complex<_Tp> >`` .
+For example, the matrix ``B`` initialization above is compiled because OpenCV defines the proper specialized template class ``DataType<complex<_Tp> >`` .
 This mechanism is also useful (and used in OpenCV this way) for generic algorithms implementations.

 Point\_